-

-“And the buck soared down the hill like a rabid wolf!
+“The buck soared down the hill like a wolf on a hunt!
 I was sure it would impel me with his razor sharp horns.
 Right as I was about to turn tail and run, I was tripped from behind by a rock!
-I REACHED for the knife at the last second and SPLASH!”
+I REACHED for the knife at the last second, turned around and then SPLASH!”
 Charles shouted, thrusting up his hand like he was holding an invisible knife, “it plunged into the heart of the mad deer.
-The mouth was foaming and the blood poured onto me like a crimson waterfall.
-It was gruesome – it was hell, but I escaped a deadly chase alive and relatively unharmed.”
+The deer’s mouth was foaming and the blood poured onto me like a crimson waterfall.
+It was gruesome – it was hell, but I escaped a deadly rabid deer.”

 “So-so-sorry.”
 Charles whimpered, barely able to look up at his imprisoner.

 He walked with heavy, pounding steps as if something about this random group of people disturbed him with an unnatural amount of striking animosity.
+Everything he screamed at them thus far made Charles believe that this masked man held some grudge against someone if not all people currently being held hostage in this gas station convenience store.

 “But – that was – was one of my better ones.”
+Charles moaned.

 “Well!
 Why did they vote you as the one to tell me a good tale!
 Why!
 Charles!
 Why!”
+The gunman barked and pushed the shotgun against Charles’s chest.

-“I DONT KNOW WHY!”
+“I DON’T KNOW WHY!”
 Charles shouted with tears.

 “Yeah.
-Mentioned to me in line that he wanted to be a comedian.” agreed the man with a bushy mustache and equally hairy arms.
+Mentioned to me in line that he wanted to be a comedian.” agreed the man with a bushy mustache and hairy arms.

 “He is funny.
 Just give him some time.” said the blonde woman with the short cut hair.

 “Thank – you – Ra-racheal.”
 Charles stammered, having some comfort that his apartment neighbor was sticking up for him.
+What Rob said really hurt.
+All those times he laughed were ruined in hindsight.
+Jingling some keys would have made him laugh like a baby if he was high.

-The gunman threw Charles back on the ground in front of the group.”
+The gunman threw Charles back on the ground in front of the group.

 “You told a long winded joke with a sour punchline.
-Then you told a trite, overused horror story with a lame ending!”
-The gunman spat on the floor, then knocked over a small shelf of peanuts.
+Then you told a trite, overused, redundant horror story with a lame ending!
+And then had the gall to talk about killing a rabid deer!
+You’re pathetic!
+The gunman spat on the floor, then knocked over a small shelf of peanuts with the end of the gun, “AAAARRRRGGGG!
+Give me a better story!”

 “NO!” shouted the entire room.

-“Life is boring, you see.
-If I don’t get to hear a really good story, then why should I continue living?
+“Life is boring, you see. ” he said, “If I don’t get to hear a really good story, then why should I continue living?
 I need excitement to keep going.
-This is exciting!” the gunman grimaced.
+This is exciting!”

 “Just!
 Tell!
 Another!
 Story!” shouted the old lady.

 “Ok!
 Ok!
 I will tell something else – a story about work!”
+Charles said panicked.

 “Where do you work?” he grunted, and pointed with the gun to sit.